buildpacks/spec/buildpack.md

    - The run image filesystem layers,
    - The executable component of the lifecycle that implements the launch phase, and
    - An `ENTRYPOINT` set to that component.
+3. The lifecycle MAY add Config labels to the new OCI image, composed of
+   - A label with the key `"io.buildpacks.app.source"` with a [value describing the source location of the app](#io.buildpacks.app.source-oci-image-label).

 Finally, any `<layers>/<layer>` directories specified as `cache = true` in `<layers>/<layer>.toml` MAY be preserved for the next local build.
 For any `<layers>/<layer>.toml` files specifying both `cache = true` and `launch = true`, the lifecycle SHOULD store a checksum of the corresponding `<layers>/<layer>` directory so that it is associated with the locally cached directory.